rhoadsjustin/python_challenges/README.md

 Now, your task is to *teach yourself* a bit of Python.
 The goal here isn't to become a Python master, but to explore and learn a bit about a new language.

+**It is intentional that you aren't given resources to start with here.
+It is up to you to research and find what you need**

 **All exercises below should be done with Python 3**

 ## Goals: